thaabomb/autocross-notes/README.md

 Also buy torrington bearings to sit between the springs and the spring perch.

+First, model the suspension.

+Second, choose springs to achieve a 2.2 Hz natural frequency.

+Third, set damping to 65% critical in the 0-0.3 in/s range.

 # Notes from reading _How to Autocross_ by Andrew Howe
 Even though we don't often think of it this way, massive understeer equals losing co trol of the car.